LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 - **Component Configuration**: a semantic representation of an instantiation of a component into an instance based on parameters.

-All concepts are described in the programming language independent [_Object-Oriented Components ontology (OO)_](https://linkedsoftwaredependencies.org/vocabularies/object-oriented) [](cite:citesAsAuthority van2017describing).
+All concepts are described in the programming language independent [_Object-Oriented Components vocabulary (OO)_](https://linkedsoftwaredependencies.org/vocabularies/object-oriented) [](cite:citesAsAuthority van2017describing).
-In the following, we first explain how to describe modules and components using this ontology.
+In the following, we first explain how to describe modules and components using this vocabulary.
-Then, we introduce an additional _Object Mapping ontology_ to describe parameter order in constructors.
+Then, we introduce an additional _Object Mapping vocabulary_ to describe parameter order in constructors.
 Finally, we explain how component configuration files are created, which describe the application wiring, and how the framework can instantiate this file to compose a working application.

 ### Describing modules and components
 {:#describing-components}

-The Object-Oriented Components ontology reuses Fowler's definition of a [software component](cito:providesQuotationFor DependencyInjection) as a "glob" of software, which provides operations that can be used by other components.
+The Object-Oriented Components vocabulary reuses Fowler's definition of a [software component](cito:providesQuotationFor DependencyInjection) as a "glob" of software, which provides operations that can be used by other components.
 The instantiation of such components requires certain parameters, analog to constructor arguments in object-oriented programming.